 Some people I know add raisins or garbanzo beans to their pasteles.
 Customize them to your preference.

-How do I wrap Pasteles?
+How do you wrap Pasteles?

 Don’t let this step overwhelm you.